Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 Let’s face it.

-Even if you’re an expert at the service you provide, you can make mistakes.
-And if your salon client thinks the mistake has a financial impact on them, you may be sued.
+You can make mistakes even if you’re an expert at your service.
+And if your salon client thinks the mistake financially impacts them, you may be sued.
 The same applies if the service was provided by a member of your staff.

-Professional liability insurance, also called errors and omissions insurance (E&O insurance) or indemnity insurance, protects you against any potential risks you may face when conducting your salon services on your clients.
+Professional liability insurance, also called errors and omissions insurance (E&O insurance) or indemnity insurance, protects you against any potential risks you may face when providing salon services to clients.

 In some states, certain kinds of salon services require you to have professional liability insurance.